chinazys1001/baby_blockchain/server_example/README.md

 $ dart run bin/server.dart
 ```

-The expected output on each POST call from to the server (e.g. https://my-baby-blockchain-server.com/new-transaction):
+The expected output on each POST call to the server (e.g. https://my-server-validator.run.app/new-transaction):

 ```
 getting mempool...